French air strikes kill wanted Islamist militant 'Red Beard' in Mali

 According to the bounty offered under the U.S. State Department's 'Rewards for Justice' programme, Hamaha had participated in the kidnapping and ransom of several foreigners, including Canadian diplomat Robert Fowler from Niger in 2008.

-During the Islamists' 10-month rule over northern Mali, Hamaha became a spokesman for MUJWA movement that imposed strict sharia law in his hometown of Timbuktu.
+During the Islamists' 10-month rule over northern Mali, Hamaha became a spokesman for the Movement for Unity and Jihad in the Islamic Maghreb (MUJWA) that imposed strict sharia law in his hometown of Timbuktu.
 Militants there cut the hands off thieves and flogged women for dressing immodestly.

-He strongly defended the Islamists' destruction of the ancient caravan town's historic mausoleums, sacred to followers of Sufi Islam and part of a UNESCO World Heritage site.
+He vocally defended the Islamists' destruction of the ancient caravan town's historic mausoleums, sacred to followers of Sufi Islam and part of a UNESCO World Heritage site.

 France is winding down its troop presence in Mali as a 12,000-strong U.N. mission slowly comes up to full strength.